Paul McClain: Storylines

 Madge is diagnosed with terminal pancreatic cancer, putting a strain on the family.
 Paul, knowing Madge has limited time, vows to make it as enjoyable for Madge as possible.
 During Madge's final hours, Paul tells her she is the best mother he could ask for.
 Madge dies, leaving Paul, Harold and Tad devastated.
 Following Madge's funeral, Paul and Harold agree to go to Paris, as Madge had planned to go before she died.
 After returning home, Paul is shocked when Harold decides to sell up after he feels he is surrounded by too many reminders of Madge so Paul, Tad, Lou Carpenter (Tom Oliver) and the other residents host a barbecue to show Harold what he means to them.

 When Paul rejoins the Dingoes football team after a failed run the previous year, he discovers teammate Nathan Tyson (Luke Hemsworth) is using steroids to bulk up.
 After alerting Doctor Karl Kennedy (Alan Fletcher), Nathan is dropped and Paul becomes a pariah among the team for blowing the whistle on Nathan.
 The coach, Pat Miller (Matt Norman), keeps Paul on the bench for the next few games but eventually relents when he is forced to play Paul due to the injury of another player.
 After Paul scores the winner, he confronts Pat, tells him he is a bully and walks off.

 At the end of the year, Paul is unsure about taking his Year 12 exams but decides to after Lyn Scully (Janet Andrewartha) tells him that it is not the end of the world if he fails.
 Paul's results are reasonably good.
 He is later offered a chance to join the Adelaide Crows after being selected.
 Paul's friends and family throw him a leaving party at Lou's place where Tad gives him a photo and Flick gives him a kiss.
 Paul then leaves for Adelaide.
-A few years later, Paul appears in Annalise Hartman's (Kimberly Davies) Ramsay Street documentary.
-As Paul's career with the Crows continues, Susan Kennedy (Jackie Woodburne) arranges with Harold for him to call her step-son Zeke Kinski (Matthew Werkmeister) as a Christmas gift.
-When Zeke's sister, Katya Kinski (Dichen Lachman), subsequently leaves Ramsay Street to be a medic for the Crows, she begins a relationship with Paul.
+Four years later, Paul appears in Annalise Hartman's (Kimberly Davies) Ramsay Street documentary.

 Reception

 A writer for the BBC described Paul's most notable moment as "Being picked for the Adelaide Crows after so many false starts."
+Jackie Brygel of the Herald Sun had a positive reaction to the character, writing "What a nice boy that Paul is – a young fellow who has had more than his share of problems but who always manages to rise above them and get on with life.
+This week, however, Paul takes on a challenge that no adolescent should ever have to face: driving lessons with Harold!"